 Applications will be reviewed on a rolling basis by the Community Engaged Learning Council.
 It is highly encouraged you submit your application at least 30 days in advance of the activity taking place to ensure the committee has time to review and ask questions if necessary.
 No funding will be granted after an activity has occurred.
 The funding will be granted on a first-come, first-serve basis until all funding has been expended for the year.

 As a part of the critical reflection process, participants of the experience should put together a blog post that details the project, its impact, student learning and reflection, quanitifiables, testimonials, and photos.
 The blog post will be shared on the Community Engaged Learning blog and may be further shared across the campus and community to share the story of community engaged learning.
-The blog post should be submitted to Amanda Martin, Program Coordinator, at email@example.com, no later than 3 weeks after the project concludes.
+The blog post should be submitted to Amanda Martin, Program Coordinator, at email@example.com, no later than three weeks after the project concludes.

 Drake’s Community Action Board (CAB), in collaboration with the Office of Community Engaged Learning & Service, is pleased to offer co-curricular mini-grants to support students and student organizations in carrying out service-learning and social justice programming.